Unit 1 Numbers & Quantification | Class 12 Applied Maths MCQs, Solved Examples & Case Studies | Boundless Maths

 Question 7CBSE 2022

-Pipes A and B can fill a tank in 5 hours and 6 hours respectively.
-Pipe C can empty it in 12 hours.
-If all three pipes are opened together, time taken to fill the tank is:
+Pipes A and B fill a tank in 5 hrs and 6 hrs.
+Pipe C empties it in 12 hrs.
+If all three are opened together, time taken is:

 Question 8CUET 2022